emmamckinley/udacity_emmamckinley/project2/README.md

 # Disaster Response Pipeline Project

+This file contains instructions to build the web app.
+For full details on the project and files contained here see main README.md in the repository.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.